HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

 **The recharge must be frozen during the first stage.** The criterion at one per cent is on the ratio, which equals one per cent on the conductivity only when the recharge does not move.
-Nothing checks that for you: the criterion reads the mean recharge back from the built model to set its seepage threshold, but it publishes neither that value nor the ratio.
-Keep the recharge out of ``[calibration.parameters]``, and out of anything the first phase moves.
+Every trial publishes ``R_mean_m_s``, the mean recharge the criterion actually read back from the built model, and a move between two builds raises a warning naming both values.
+Nothing refuses the run, because this check knows a mesh and not a session: keep the recharge out of ``[calibration.parameters]`` and out of anything the first phase moves, and read ``R_mean_m_s`` across the trials before reading the calibrated value as a ``K``.

 Declaring the two stages
 ------------------------